jtrfs/my-Portfolio-On-Udacity/README.md

-# MY PROJECTS ON UDACITY - Front-End Developer Nanodegree
+# PROJECTS ON UDACITY - Front-End Developer Nanodegree

-**the projects I have made or I am making or I am going to make as a part of the Front-End Web Developer Nanodegree Program - Phases I and II.**
+the projects I have made or I am working on or I am going to finish as part of the Front-End Web Developer Nanodegree Program.

 ## :large_blue_circle: Project deadlines - Phase II (6 months) - Feb 15 through Aug 15, 2018